Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Additional Polarization-Resolved SHG and 2PPL Data

-We show additional SHG and 2PPL data for AgI nanorods in Fig.S2.
-A two-fold response appears predominantly in thinner rods.
-The rod-shaped crystal often showed a sign of degration before completing the \(180^\circ\) angle rotation, limiting the angle coverage (Fig.S2(a)).
-The two-fold pattern is consistent with simulation assuming out-of-plane surface of wz-AgI \((101)\).
+Additional SHG and 2PPL data for AgI nanorods are shown in Fig.~\ref{fig:app_S2}.
+A predominantly twofold response was observed in thinner rods.
+The rod-shaped crystals frequently exhibited signs of degradation before \(180^\circ\), which limited the available angular coverage in some scans [Fig.~\ref{fig:app_S2}(a)].
+The observed twofold pattern is consistent with simulations assuming a \wzAgI\((101)\) out-of-plane surface.